raven619claw/ride-share/README.md

 for new users username is `fullname`

-to see the current data key is store in `window.store`
+to see the current data key is `window.store`

 Assuming Validations are handled